top of page

 Our School to Employment programs are designed to enable students with disabilities to smoothly transition from school to work upon graduation.

-Beginning at age 14, this program works hand in hand with local school districts in NEPA.
+This program works hand in hand with local school districts in NEPA.
 Upon graduation, students may continue to receive support through HRC.

 Sessions focus on topics such as finding and gaining employment, resume writing, dress code and appearance in the work place, work place etiquette, and much more.